 Peter Wright wins first World Darts Championship against Michael van Gerwen

-Wright wins first major title with stunning victory against world No 1 to claim £500,000 top prize and the Sid Waddell Trophy
+Wright wins second major title with stunning victory against world No 1 to claim £500,000 top prize and the Sid Waddell Trophy

 Peter Wright realised his dream of winning his first World Darts Championship title by overcoming his nemesis Michael van Gerwen thanks to a 7-3 victory on New Year's Day.